matthewhanson/presentations/2019/foss4g-open-keynote.md

 software, data, and standards do not create themselves

 Notes:
-- But it's the communities that create these, so that's the important bit
+- it's the communities that create these
-- Let's step back to my early career

 ----

-Thesis: scientists time reducing

-Maybe not, but do bigger and better things
+Looking back...

+Notes:
+- Career has largely been about helping make science easier, for scientists
+- analytics

 ---